Proctor Maple Research Center

-The Proctor Maple Research Center is an agricultural research center of the University of Vermont specializing in the study of sugar maples, particularly with respect to the production of sap for use in maple syrup.
+The Proctor Maple Research Center is an agricultural research center of the University of Vermont specializing in the study of maples, particularly with respect to the production of sap, which is notably transformed into maple syrup.
 It is the only facility of this type in the United States.
 Its facilities are located on Harvey Road in Underhill, Vermont, on a rural property previously known as the Harvey Farm, given to the state in 1946 by Governor of Vermont Mortimer Proctor.
 The center's early facilities and century-old sugar bush are listed on the National Register of Historic Places.

 Setting

 The Proctor Maple Research Center is located on 180 acre of land on the western slope of Mount Mansfield.
 The facilities of the center are located on a spur road off Harvey Road, and its actively managed stand of sugar maples is located north of its small cluster of buildings.
 Its main laboratory building was built in 1988 and expanded in 1994.
-Nearby stands the center's current sugar house, built in 1992-93, as well as its original sugar house, built in 1947.
+Nearby stands the center's current sugar house, built in 1992–93, as well as its original sugar house, built in 1947.